-ATEX applies to any industrial location where there is a potential for an explosive atmosphere to exist, e.g. mines, factories, agricultural silos, oil and gas platforms, water and other chemical processing environments.
+ATEX applies to any industrial location where there is a potential for an explosive atmosphere to exist, e.g. mines, factories, agricultural silos, oil and gas platforms, sewage plants and other chemical processing environments.

 To whom does ATEX apply?

-If you design, manufacture or sell any equipment or protective system intended for use in potentially explosive atmospheres within the EU, then you will need to comply with the ATEX Directive 94/9/EC.
+If you design, manufacture or sell any equipment or protective system intended for use in potentially explosive atmospheres within the EU, then you will need to comply with the ATEX Directive.

 The ATEX Directive sets a number of technical and quality objectives that must be complied with to the satisfaction of a notified body, but once these have been met, a manufacturer can mark his product with a CE Mark and is entitled to display the distinctive Ex mark.

-The following marking should be shown on all ATEX compliant equipment.
+The following marking should also be shown on all ATEX compliant equipment.